kernelcrash/dragon-rom-and-floppy-emulator/README.md

 (see the build.sh script), you can copy menu.rom to the root of the SD card as well.
-If you power off your Dragon or Coco, and reset the stm32f4 board, the Dragon or Coco should now load the menu.rom at 0xC000 and show a disk/rom menuing system called KCDFS (or renamed to KCCFS if you set the jumper for Tandy mode.
+If you power off your Dragon or Coco, and reset the stm32f4 board, the Dragon or Coco should now load the menu.rom at 0xC000 and show a disk/rom menuing system called KCDFS (or renamed to KCCFS if you set the jumper for Tandy mode).
 From the menu you can select a disk image or ROM and the Dragon or Coco will then boot into what you selected (ie. if you chose a rom it will boot that ROM.
 If you chose a disk, it will boot into BASIC with a DOS loaded and the disk image